outscale/terraform-provider-outscale/website/docs/d/route_tables.html.markdown

 The following attributes are exported:

 * `route_table_set.N` - Information about one or more route tables, each containing the following attributes:
-  - `association_set.N` - One or more associations between the route table and the subnets.	false	RouteTableAssociation
+  - `association_set.N` - One or more associations between the route table and the subnets.
-  - `propagating_vgw_set.N` - Information about virtual private gateways propagating routes.	false	PropagatingVgw
+  - `propagating_vgw_set.N` - Information about virtual private gateways propagating routes.
   - `route_set.N` - One or more routes in the route table.
   - `route_table_id` - The ID of the route table.
   - `tag_set.N` - One or more tags associated with the route table.